mcbalaam/zed-dreammaker-langserver/README.md

 Zed doesn't currently support status bar manipulation, which means you'll have to reparse your enviroment by restrtging the laguage servers.
 This can be done by clicking the lightning bolt icon on the status bar:

 <img width="228" height="150" alt="image" src="https://github.com/user-attachments/assets/bbecd334-0228-411b-bc86-a242dd9b809d" />

+You can also hold `ctrl` to navigate to parsed variables, functions, defines and classes by clicking on highlited strings.